techidaily/site-games-able/source/_posts/achieve-a-tidier-steam-experience-removing-surplus-games.md

 ## How to Remove a Game From Your Steam Library

- Before removing a game, check if you can[get a refund from Steam](https://www.makeuseof.com/how-to-refund-a-game-on-steam/) .
+ Before removing a game, check if you can [get a refund from Steam](https://www.makeuseof.com/how-to-refund-a-game-on-steam/) .
 You can get a refund if you've played the game for less than two hours and no more than two weeks have passed since the purchase.
 But if this is not the case, here's how to remove the game from your Steam library.

  First, you should uninstall the game using the Steam app.
 Otherwise, you'll have to manually uninstall it from your computer once you remove it from your Steam account.